 The Board of Directors of the

-The Board also decided to maintain the interest rates on BCR off-auction credit and deposit operations in domestic currency with financial entities.
+The Board also decided the following interest rates on its window facility operations in domestic currency with financial entities:

-Finally, the BCR Board's next monetary policy session will take place on March 12, 2020.
+The BCR Board's next monetary policy session will take place on June 9, 2022.